The Wild Reed

 The Decline of the Neocaths?

-Over at the excellent Spirit of Vatican II blogspot, Joseph O’Leary examines various “signs” that have emerged over the past year which indicate the “decline of neocathism.”
+Over at his excellent Spirit of Vatican II blog, Joseph O’Leary examines various “signs” that have emerged over the past year which indicate the “decline of neocathism.”

 Benedict XVI has, however, fulfilled the neocath dream in one respect, says O’Leary: “It now looks as if the entire Curia has devoted itself to the ‘inquisitorial’ task of ensuring orthodoxy.
 The Pope and his Secretary of State are the former Prefect and Secretary of the Congregation for the Doctrine of the Faith.
 The CDF continues, under Cardinal Levada, to investigate and threaten theologians (Diarmuid O’Murchu is a current case), but the Pontifical Council for the Family and the Congregation for Catholic Education are involved in the same activities.
 They have even produced doctrinal utterances – an incredibly inept document on gay seminarians from Cardinal Grocholewski (Catholic Education) and a much-touted fifty-five page document from Cardinal Trujillo, which was made available only in the form of an Italian pamphlet that virtually no one has seen.”